xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 - **Xie**: TODO Note the relation between the use of monoid and stack-based postfix notations.

+- **Xie**: TODO Negation should not be interpreted as "implying false", but be interpreted as linear assignment.

 - **Xie**: TODO If we view elements of monoid as proofs, we also need to interpret cut rule.